 Another good tip is that if you have a number of projects to do, fully complete one and have a short break before beginning the next.
 This will give you welcome periods of sanity that will allow you to rest and re-gather before the next onslaught.
 However, if you are doing the renovations when you first move into a home, a speedier approach is best, while the motivation and momentum are still fresh.
 Aim to complete them during the first year, so that you can fully land there.
 I’ve met people who still have half-finished rooms a decade or two after moving in, and not surprisingly, their life feels similarly disjointed.

-There is one more piece of advice I can offer that is an adaptation of the Balinese way of handling this situation.
-Before the building work begins, do my 21-step space clearing ceremony in the areas of a home that are not going to be renovated, and deliberated exclude those that are.
-This will have the effect of energetically separating your living space from the building areas.
-Then after the building work has been finished, do another space clearing ceremony to integrate those areas and reset the space at a higher level.
+There’s one more piece of advice I can offer that is an adaptation of the Balinese way of handling this situation.
+Before the building work begins, do my 21-step space clearing ceremony in the areas of a home that you will continue to live in, followed by a ceremony in the area that will be undergoing renovations (preferably on the same day).
+This will have the effect of smoothing the way for the renovations process and energetically separating your living space from the building area.
+Then after the building work has been finished, do another space clearing ceremony for your entire home to integrate the renovated areas and reset the space at a higher level.
 When doing the ceremony for this purpose, the key aspects to focus on are the offerings and harmony ball frequencing, as described in my book.